 In their practice Tammy unpacks all the different ways we encounter and take photographs and how they can influence our experience of viewing.
 They will work with mentor Steven Beckly to conceptually further their work and reconnect with the Toronto photo community.

-Gallery 44 wishes to acknowledge:
+Gallery 44 wishes to acknowledge the generous support:

 and the many individual donors who supported this program.